robch/book-of-ai/docs/speech/speech-to-text-with-keyword-py/sample-overview.md

 keyword_file = 'keyword.table'
 ```

-**STEP 2**: Check for input and keyword files, and create configurations:
+**STEP 2**: Check for input and keyword files, and create configurations.

 ``` python title="main.py"
 # Check to see if the input file exists